pawelszafraniec/RabinKarpAlgorithm_ASM/README.md

 # RabinKarpAlgorithm_ASM

+## About
-Assembler implementation of Rabin-Karp algorithm **Purpose was to compare execution time of C# and Assembler implementations of RK algorithm.**
+Project is a Assembler implementation of Rabin-Karp algorithm, and was used in comparision of time execution with C# implementation of this algorithm.